stfxlibrary/libguide-novanet-search/README.md

 # LibGuides Novanet Search Box Documentation

-`DAL-novanet-search.html` has StFX changed to Dal where applicable, so it should already be customized.

 ## To add to LibGuides - Dalhouse
 1. Copy the code from `DAL-novanet-search.html`
 2. Navigate to LibApps ->LibGuides -> Admin -> Look&Feel -> Headers/Footers/Tabs/Boxes -> PageHeader